Christian Walz

-Christian Walz (born 4 September 1978, Stockholm) is a Swedish artist, songwriter, and producer.
+Christian Walz (born 4 September 1978) is a Swedish artist, songwriter, and producer.
 Walz's music is mainly pop/soul.
 When young Walz attended Adolf Fredrik's Music School in Stockholm.
 He released his self-titled debut album in 1999, aged 20.

 It took five years for the next album to be released.
 "Paint By Numbers" was released in May 2004, became a Swedish Grammy winner and a big hit.
 The first single from the album was "Maybe Not", which was then followed "Wonderchild", probably the song he is best known for.
 A further two singles, "Never Be Afraid Again" and "Hit 'n Run" were released.
 His third album, "The Corner", was released on 26 November 2008 in Sweden.